uga-libraries/av-aip_russell/Testing Instructions.md

     # Extracts technical metadata from the files using MediaInfo.
     if aip_folder in os.listdir('.'):
         mediainfo(aip_folder, aip_id, aip_type)

+* Edit the mediainfo-to-preservation.xslt to make an invalid preservation.xml.
+  Edit <dc:rights> so the supplied value is not a URL and delete required field <xsl:call-template name="aip-id"/> .
+  The AIP should be in an error folder named "preservation_invalid".
+  That folder will also contain a file with the preservation xml validation error.

 * Edit the package() function in aip_av.py as shown below to add a line of code prior to bag validation to delete the SHA256 manifest and cause the script to create invalid bags.